mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 The `nodeId` is the value of the `result.nodeId` property in the JSON data returned by the cURL command.

 Also, a developer can discover a machine's `nodeId` by running a specific command from within the `setup.http` file that provisions a particular machine.
-Using a [VS Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) `setup.http` file is discussed in the next section.
+The next section discusses using a [VS Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) `setup.http` file.

 ## Working With setup.http Files

-The hands-on demonstration scenarios that are described in the documentation use the [VS Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to automatically execute cURL commands.
-The commands are described and executed from within a file named `setup.http`.
+The hands-on demonstration scenarios described in the documentation use the [VS Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to execute cURL commands automatically.
+The commands are defined and executed within a file named `setup.http`.
 There will be various `setup.http` files used throughout the demonstration scenarios.
 There will be `setup.http` files to provision and exercise Agent Machines.
-Also, there will be `setup.http` files that are intended to provision and exercise Coordinator Machines.
+Also, there will be `setup.http` files intended to provision and exercise Coordinator Machines.
 (The nature and use of Agent and Coordinator Machines were described in earlier sections.)

-The important thing to understand about `setup.http` files is that they are intended to make executing commands on a machine in the mimik Service Mesh easier and less error-prone.
+The critical thing to understand about `setup.http` files is that they are intended to make executing commands on a machine in the mimik Service Mesh easier and less error-prone.
 Also, it's important to understand that each `setup.http.` file will have a particular `.env` file associated with it.
 The `.env` file defines the environment variables that provide runtime information that the `setup.http` file needs to execute  properly the commands against its intended machine.
 For example, the values for `HOST_IP_ADDRESS`, `DEVELOPER_ID_TOKEN`, `CLIENT_ID`, and `API_KEY` shown in the snippet of the `setup.http` file shown below are defined as environment variables within the associated `.env` file.

 ![setup http example](./images/setupHttpExample.png)